 On 29th July 1929 Mr and Mrs Corbet gave a garden party at Sundorne Castle to mark the occasion of the forthcoming marriage with 400 guests.
 The Staffordshire sentinel 1st August 1929 in reporting the imminent marriage of the daughter of Mr Hugh Corbet of Sundorne Castle, noted it had been closed for some time and reopened temporarily for this week for the festivities in which the tenancy, staffs, and other people of the neighbourhood joined.

 In 1949 Sundorne Castle and park played host to The Royal show.
 The show was opened by the then, Princess Elizabeth and Prince Philip.
 A spectacle to behold, I’m sure.

 It is thought that the house was not occupied during WWII for war purposes, and quickly fell into disrepair.
 In 1955 the application to demolish the castle was granted, even though it was a listed building.
 The Birmingham post 21st September 1955, p.7 carried a brief report of the demolition and an image of the west side of the building.

 The remaining portions of the house are listed in the National Heritage List For England:

 - Screen Wall and tower to south side of Sundorne Castle site.

 - Farm buildings and carriage archway to Sundorne Castle.

 - Perimeter wall, gateway, gate and shelter to the west and north of Sundorne Castle.

-Despite the partial demolition, The Sundorne Castle Estate manages a vibrant 3000 acre estate, with members of The de Quincey family from the Corbet and de Quincey marriage actively involved, maintaining the long unbroken familial connection.
+Despite the partial demolition, The Sundorne Castle Estate manages a vibrant estate, with members of The de Quincey family from the Corbet and de Quincey marriage actively involved, maintaining the long unbroken familial connection.